Sydney New Year's Eve: Bridge effect

 Central to the firework displays each year since 1999 is the lighting display on the Harbour Bridge known as the "bridge effect".
-Made of rope light attached to a panel and truss system, the display showcased a variety of symbols and other images related to the current year's theme.
+The display showcases a variety of lights, projections and other images related to the current year's theme.

-In recent times, the bridge has included a rope light display on a framework in the centre of the eastern arch, which is used to complement the fireworks.
-As the scaffolding and framework are clearly visible for some weeks before the event, revealing the outline of the design, there is much speculation as to how the effect is to be realised.
-The bridge effect has been designed by Brian Thomson since 2006, with the lighting designed by Mark Hammer since 2008.
-Since 2015, the current lighting designer is Ziggy Ziegler.
+Until 2015/16, the bridge had included a rope light display attached to a framework in the centre of the eastern arch using a panel and truss system, which was used to complement the fireworks, with the display showcasing a variety of symbols and other images related to the year's theme.
+As the scaffolding and framework were clearly visible for some weeks before the event, revealing the outline of the design, there was much speculation as to how the effect was to be realised.
+The bridge effect had been designed by Brian Thomson since 2006, with the lighting designed by Mark Hammer since 2008.
+Since 2016, a more broader light show, covering both the outer and inner arches of the bridge, as well as the deck of the bridge, has been used, after Ziggy Ziegler became the lighting designer for the fireworks from 2015.